-- The approach to each site will depend on its density, the position of watercourses, the ground conditions including permeability, contamination and the sensitivity of groundwater receptors. - SuDS need to be considered early in the design process to ensure efficient integration with other aspects of design such as public open space, biodiversity provision, and highways so as to minimise the land needed. - Multi-functional SuDS need to be prioritised allowing for attenuation features which can also be used for biodiversity and recreation.
+- The approach to each site will depend on its density, the position of watercourses, the ground conditions including permeability, contamination and the sensitivity of groundwater receptors. - It is particularly important that rain run-off does not drain directly into chalk rivers. - SuDS need to be considered early in the design process to ensure efficient integration with other aspects of design such as public open space, biodiversity provision, and highways so as to minimise the land needed. - Multi-functional SuDS need to be prioritised allowing for attenuation features which can also be used for biodiversity and recreation.